All stories by Jesse Green on BroadwayStars

 Theater Review: Are There Any Brains Beneath Important Hats of he Twentieth Century? by Jesse Green

-“Satire is what closes on Saturday night,” said George S. Kaufman, but that was 90 years ago.
-Today most satire closes — that is, shuts down internally — before it …
+"Satire is what closes on Saturday night," said George S. Kaufman, but that was 90 years ago.
+Today most satire closes " that is, shuts down internally " before it ever hits the stage.
+Have …

 Thursday, November 19, 2015